 D66 TRAUMA EFFECTS HEALING TIME 11-16 Trembling Modifier -1 on all Agility-based rolls.
 D6 21 White hair None.
-22-24 Anxious Modifier -1 on all Wits-based rolls.
-25-31 Sullen Modifier -1 on all Empathy-based rolls.
+Permanent 22-24 Anxious Modifier -1 on all Wits-based rolls.
+D6 25-31 Sullen Modifier -1 on all Empathy-based rolls.
 D6 32-35 Nightmares Make an Insight roll every shift spent sleeping.
 Failure means that the sleep doesn't count.
 D6 36-41 Nocturnal You can only sleep during the light part of the day.
-2D6 42-43 13PhobicYou are terrified by something related to what broke you.
-The GM decides what it is.
-You suffer one point of stress / damage to Wits each round within Short range of the object of your phobia.
-44-45 5 Alcoholic You must drink alcohol every day, or suffer one point of stress / damage to Agility.
-46-51 Claustrophobic Every stretch in a confined environment, you suffer one point of stress / damage to Wits.
-52 Mythomaniac You cannot stop yourself from lying about everything.
+2D6 42-43 You are terrified by something related to what broke you.
+The 2D6 44-45 You must drink alcohol every day, or suffer one point of stress / damage to Agility.
+3D6 46-51 Claustrophobic Every stretch in a confined environment, you suffer one point of stress / damage to Wits.
+2D6 52 Mythomaniac ythomaniac You cannot stop yourself from lying about everything.
 The effect needs to be roleplayed.
 53-54 Paranoia You are certain that someone is out to get you.
 The effect needs to be roleplayed.
 2D6 55 Delusion You are totally convinced of something that is totally untrue, for example that a certain color or item doesn't exist.
-3D6 56 Hallucinations Make an Insight roll every shift.
-If you fail, you suffer a powerful hallucination.
-The GM determines the details.
-61-62 2 Altered personality Your personality is altered in a fundamental way.
+3D6 56 Make an Incight roll every chift.
+If you fail you suffer a newerful 3D6 61-62 2 Altered personality Your personality is altered in a fundamental way.
 Determine how together with the GM.
 The effect should be roleplayed.
-Permanent 63 AmnesiaYou lose all memory, and cannot recollect who you or the other PCs are.
+Permanent 63 Amnesia You lose all memory, and cannot recollect who you or the other PCs are.
 The effect should be roleplayed.
-64-65 Catatonic You stare blankly into oblivion, and do not respond to any D6 66 Heart attack Your heart stops, and you die of pure fright.
+D6 64-65 Catatonic You stare blankly into oblivion, and do not respond to any stimuli.
+66 Heart attack Your heart stops, and you die of pure fright.